imazen/resizer-web/content/plugins/s3reader.md

 Allows images located on Amazon S3 to be processed and resized as if they were located locally on the disk.
 Also serves files located on S3 - not restricted to images (unless vpp="false") is used.

-NOTE: For european bucket support, you must set useSubdomains="true" and use V3.1.3 or higher.
+NOTE: For European bucket support, you must set useSubdomains="true" and use V3.1.3 or higher.

 ### Example URLs